 - Self, self-centered

 - Principles, principle-centered

 Your organization also has a center.
-It aligns with the center of the founder or the key leaders.
+It aligns with the center of the founder and the key leaders.
 You must make sure that your hiring choice aligns with your organization’s center.
 If you lack alignment at that level, then you are bound to encounter conflict with your new hire.
-Things will fall apart when the center does not hold.
+Things will fall apart when the center does not align.

 As part of centering, review your organization or department’s overall mission, vision, core values, and goals.
 These aspects of strategy constitute the winning aspiration.

-Brian Tracy says, the Key Results Areas (KRAs) –also called Key Performance Areas–refers to “those things that you absolutely, positively must do to fulfill your responsibilities and achieve your business goals.
+Brian Tracy says the Key Results Areas (KRAs) –also called Key Performance Areas–refer to “those things that you absolutely, positively must do to fulfill your responsibilities and achieve your business goals.
 There are seldom more than five to seven key result areas in any job or in any business.”
 Read more on Brian’s article here.